Unleash/unleash/website/docs/api/admin/events-api.md

 ### `addon-config-created`

 This event fires when you create an addon configuration.
-The `data` property contains the addon's ID and provider type.
+The `data` property contains the provider type.

 ``` json title="example event: addon-config-created"
 {